Help! My Anxious Child Cries When Dropped Off at Daycare

 What does it look like when your child overcomes their fear of school and separation?

-“Ultimately, I have recognized this ‘inconvenience’ with our precious son to be a sign that he is a deep connector and establishes trust and authenticity with key people in his life.
+“Ultimately, I have recognized this ‘inconvenience’ with our precious son as a sign that he is a deep connector and establishes trust and authenticity with key people in his life.
 Once he feels known and understood, he can more easily succeed in different environments away from us.
 Any child that struggles to be released from mom or dad has underlying needs that simply need to be attuned to properly, and when that is done – the child will thrive in a way that builds great confidence and joy!
-He or she will be prepared to utilize their deep, God-given sensitivity, to be highly compassionate to those around them.”
+They will be prepared to utilize their deep, God-given sensitivity, to be highly compassionate to those around them.”

 Reflect on how you can help your child’s drop-off go better